 args keyword which can map variable-length arguments.
 We will use

-*args as variable-length arguments and use inside the expression.
+*args as variable-length arguments and use them inside the expression.

 x = lambda *args : sum(args) x(1,2,3) x(1) x(1,2) x(1,2,3,4) x(1,2,3,4,5) x(1,2,3,4,5,6) x(1,2,3,4,5,6,7) x(1,2,3,4,5,6,7,8) x(1,2,3,4,5,6,7,8,9)